cor3ntin/wg21-1/deducing-this.md

 public:
     template <typename Object>
     decltype(auto) get(Object&& this) {
-        return value;                            // error
-        return std::forward<Object>(this).value; // ok
+        return value; // error: unknown identifier 'value' return std::forward<Object>(this).value; // ok
     }
 };
 ```

-While the examples so far all have this as a parameter whose type is deduced, this proposal does not enforce that.
-We will also allow simply naming the class type as the parameter type, as long as it's a reference type We do not expect this form to be used, but we likewise do not see the reason to limit the rule.
+While the examples so far all have `this` as a parameter whose type is deduced, we will also allow using the _injected-class-name_ as the type of the parameter.
+No other form will be allowed.
+We do not expect this form to be used very often, but likewise we see no reason to artificially limit the proposal to templates.

 ```
 struct A {